Polyrhythm vs Syncopation vs Hemiola – The Differences Explained

 Polyrhythms are used heavily in modern music as well as in classical and jazz and similar sorts of things.
 These days, Tool is a perfect example of how to incorporate polyrhythms into a song.

 In this video, you can find many different examples as well as a very nice and clean explanation of what polyrhythms are and where you can find them.

 For most individuals, the idea of a polymeter is difficult to comprehend.
 To make it easier for you, a polymeter is a set of the same note values played in succession rather than one after another, as with a polyrhythm.

 The bar sizes vary with polymetre, but the rhythm remains constant.
 The rhythms eventually become identical since they are all based on the same pattern.

 It’s kind of like having two simultaneous rhythms playing at the same time, which is why it’s such an intriguing concept.
 The listener will often be drawn to distinguish one rather than the other rhythm while listening.

 As we’ve mentioned before, hemiola is just a single type of polyrhythm.
-But because it’s the simplest and most used one, it got to have its own name in music theory.
-Hemiola is an ancient Greek word that marked ratio 3:2, which is the ratio that hemiola represents in rhythm patterns.
+But because it’s the simplest and most used one, it has to have its own name in music theory.
+Hemiola is an ancient Greek word that marks ratio 3:2, which is the ratio that hemiola represents in rhythm patterns.

 Also, it can mark an interval of a perfect fifth in pitch theory.